 On the other hand, when it comes to rock output, XTC has absolutely nothing in the vaults to compete with the likes of "Dickheads and Fuckfaces," "Late Night Delivery," or "Hideaway."
 They would be helpless in a rock battle against us.
 We would not be helpless in ska or reggae battles against them.

 XTC's most vulnerable point in my mind is the glaring lack of sexuality in their lyrics and approach.
-While I don't expect every band to make every song about their dicks à la AC/DC, I've heard dozens and dozens of XTC songs and the only remotely sexy lyric that sticks out in my mind is "... what sex position pleases best her old man" in (the admittedly great) "Respectable Street."
+I've heard dozens and dozens of XTC songs and the only remotely sexy lyric that sticks out in my mind is "... what sex position pleases best her old man" in (the admittedly great) "Respectable Street."
 The rest of their catalog is a sexual void.
 It's hard to tackle rock songs whilst avoiding the old in and out.

 One thing I'll say for us is we can really put across the sexy numbers.
 Is "Charlotte Russe" any less sexy than the Stones' (better than us, all-time top ten writers) "Stray Cat Blues?"
 It is not, by any stretch of the imagination.
 Both songs get the point across.
 If aliens heard those songs for the first time, half of them would prefer our "Charlotte Russe."

 Loathe to explore human sexuality, main writer Andy Partridge sticks to Kinks-esque social commentary ... without the Kinks-esque sexuality (I adore The Kinks and they are better than us much of the time).
 He is no doubt quite accomplished at offering various takes on the human condition.
 Although I consider "Mr. Partridge" a direct rival, I enjoy a lot of his material.
 I was super impressed by his lofty batting average on the early XTC albums.